sauc/mdc/README.md

-mdc
+mdc multi-decoder
 ===

-This repository contains the projec related to the Multi-Dataflow Composer tool
+This repository contains a project of multi-standard decoder for the Multi-Dataflow Composer tool.